Current NFC Administration and Fellows

 Supervisors: Yurou Zhong (East Asian Studies); Nathan Vedal (East Asian Studies)

-Qi Hong is a Ph.D. candidate in East Asian Studies with a collaborative specialization in Book History and Print Culture.
+Qi Hong (they/she) is a PhD candidate in East Asian Studies with a collaborative specialization in Book History and Print Culture.
 Their dissertation explores the science, aesthetics, and politics of “linguistic sound” in China in the 19th and 20th centuries.
 Situated at the intersection of literary studies, book history, and the history of science and technology, this study aims to historicize linguistic concepts and experiments, as well as their reception within the broader intellectual community of late Qing and Republican China.
 Ultimately, Qi is interested in different ways to grapple with sound, sign, and sense amid radical shifts of knowledge and social paradigms.

 As a translator and printmaker, Qi enjoys ruminating on and playing with the materiality of translingual communication.
 Her ongoing creative project combines printmaking and rapping to interrogate the politics of music and print culture under racial capitalism.